ALubrano77/challenge/README.md

 ## solution 1
-Considering the input, in particular the metadata.csv file, an industrialized way to proceed should be: a parser for metadata to create Dimension, TopicGroup, Topic tables with proper PKs, FKs, an ETL for fimension with data cleansing an ETL for data with data cleansing and validation
+Considering the input, in particular the metadata.csv file, an industrialized way to proceed should be: a parser for metadata to create Dimension, TopicGroup, Topic tables with proper PKs, FKs, an ETL for dimension with data cleansing an ETL for data with data cleansing and validation

 ## solution 2
 considering also time availability and POC scope the solution will be: manual DDL creation with idempotency;
-an ETL for fimension with data cleansing an ETL for data
+an ETL for dimension with data cleansing an ETL for data

 ## tool exploration